TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-assessment-recommendations.md

 ### **How is node sizing done in an Azure VMware Solution (AVS) assessment?**

-For sizing related queries, please refer to the documentation [here](https://docs.microsoft.com/azure/migrate/concepts-azure-vmware-solution-assessment-calculation#sizing)
+* For sizing related queries, please refer to the documentation [here](https://docs.microsoft.com/azure/migrate/concepts-azure-vmware-solution-assessment-calculation#sizing)

 ### **Why is my VM marked conditionally ready Internet Protocol?**

-AVS currently does not support IPv6 internet addressing.
+* AVS currently does not support IPv6 internet addressing.
 Contact your local MSFT AVS GBB team for guidance on remediation guidance if your machine is detected with IPv6.

 ### **Why can I not see some groups when I am creating an Azure VMware Solution (AVS) assessment?**

 - AVS assessment can be done on groups that have only VMware machines.
 Please remove any non-VMware machine from the group if you intend to perform an AVS assessment.
-- If you are running AVS assessments in Azure Migrate for the first time, it is advisable to create a new group of VMware machines.
+- If you are running AVS assessments in Azure Migrate for the first time, it is advisable to create a new group of VMware machines